PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_dr-vinod-ramachandran/index.md

 There will always be a demand for good talent.
 Expect the bar to move up as companies have more candidates to choose from.
 Personally, I place a lot of emphasis on a candidate's thought process when hiring.
 Data science is first and foremost about systematic problem solving.

-**Is it this data analytics just a hype or how you see it in next 10-20 years?**
+**Is data analytics just hype?
+How you see it in next 10-20 years?**

 My expectation is that moving forward, all roles will entail some degree of data literacy.